-Just as your gas mileage will vary depending on where and how you drive, so it goes with the life of brake pads (or linings), the friction material that gets pressed against a metal disc or drum to stop your vehicle.
+CARS.COM — Just as your gas mileage will vary depending on where and how you drive, so it goes with the life of brake pads (or brake shoes), the friction material that gets pressed against a metal disc (rotor) or drum to stop your vehicle.
 How long will they last?
 That depends on a lot of factors.

-Many cars have built-in wear sensors that scrape against a brake disc when the linings needed replacing.
+Many cars have built-in wear sensors that scrape against a brake disc when the pads needed replacing.
 The driver will hear an annoying screeching sound when they apply the brakes (or when the brakes are released on some vehicles).
 Some cars incorporate electronic wear indicators that alert the driver with a dashboard warning if the pads reach minimum thickness, but this feature typically comes on expensive luxury cars and it's better to rely on regular brake maintenance inspections than to assume the car has your back.

-All cars have a brake warning light that comes on for a few seconds every time you start your car.
+Most cars have a brake warning light that comes on for a few seconds every time you start your car.
 If it comes on while driving, that probably means your brake system is low on fluid because of a leak or a problem with the brake master cylinder.
-Note that this is not the same warning light associated with the parking brake, and it's not the same light that comes on when you apply the hand- or foot-operated parking brake.
+Note that this may or may not be the same warning light associated with the parking brake, and it's not the same light that comes on if you lose ABS functionality.

-All cars and light trucks also have front disc brakes.
+All new cars and light trucks also have front disc brakes.
 Most have rear discs, as well, though some lower-priced cars still come with rear drum brakes.
-With discs, it has been common practice to just replace the brake pads and resurface the rotors on a lathe if needed so the surface is even and smooth.
+With disc brakes, it has been common practice to replace just the brake pads and resurface the rotors on a lathe if needed so the surface is even and smooth.

 In recent years, however, more automakers have switched to rotors that are lighter and thinner to reduce weight and save money.
-Discs used to last through two or three resurfacings, but don't be surprised if when it's time to replace the pads you're told you also need new rotors.
+Discs used to last through two or three resurfacings, but don't be surprised if when it's time for new pads you're told you also need new rotors.
 The current ones may not have enough material to be shaved off in resurfacing and may not be as durable as those from, say, 10 or more years ago.
-In addition, repair shops are reluctant to resurface rotors because it adds time to a job and the quality of the work can vary by who does it and how good they are.
+In addition, repair shops are reluctant to resurface rotors because it adds time to a job.
+Additionally, the quality of the work can vary by who does it and how good they are.
 Instead, it is faster, easier and more profitable for repair shops to just install new rotors along with new pads.